nocalhost/nocalhost.github.io/docs/guides/develop-service-dup-en.md

 * It may destroy the original environment.
 The problems in the service being developed may cause problems to the whole environment.
 * It may affect the normal use of the environment by other team members.
 Other members may only want to access the normal environment rather than the development environment.
-* Multiple team members cannot develop the same service in the same K8s cluster.
+* Multiple team members cannot develop the same service in the same K8s cluster at the same time.

 To solve these problems, we can use `Duplicate DevMode`.